prataprc/prataprc.github.io/_posts/2017-06-12-parser-combinator-composition.md

 **comma-separated-values**

-Parsing comma separated values can be more complex, but that gives us the opportunity to learn more about parsec.
+Parsing comma separated values can be more complex, but that give us the opportunity to learn more about parsec.

 ```go